beano38/retro-manager/README.md

 # retro-manager
-Used for managing various Arcade Front Ends
+Used for managing various Arcade Front Ends like HyperSpin, RetroFE, MaLa and others